msupply-foundation/msupply_docs/content/docs/dispensary/prescriptions.md

 It is recommended to backdate the prescription before adding any items to the prescription, that way you'll see the stock available at that date.
 </div>

-If you have backdated a prescription, when adding items, the available stock will be adjusted to what was available at that date and has not been used since.
+#### Stock Levels

-When adding items to a backdated prescription, the available stock will be adjusted to what was available at that date.
+When adding items to a backdated prescription, the available stock will be adjusted to what was available at that date (and hasn't been used since).
-The other field still show the current state of the system.
+The other fields still show the current state of the system.

 ![Backdating a Prescription, stock levels](/docs/dispensary/images/prescription_backdate_stock_levels.png)